observatorycontrolsystem/configdb/README.md

 # Observatory Configuration

-Observatory Configration Database is a simple frontend to a relational database where we attempt to represent the physical state of a Telescope Network.
+Observatory Configuration Database is a simple frontend to a relational database where we attempt to represent the physical state of a Telescope Network.
 It provides a RESTful API as well as HTML views of the data.
-This is used by other applications in the observatory control system to understand what components make up the observatory, and to allow for automatted validation of component properties.
+This is used by other applications in the observatory control system to understand what components make up the observatory, and to allow for automated validation of component properties.

 ## Prerequisites
 -   Python>=3.6